portworx/px-docs/cassandra.md

 * Three replicas in each data center: This configuration tolerates either the failure of a one node per replication group at a strong consistency level of LOCAL_QUORUM or multiple node failures per data center using consistency level ONE.
 Asymmetrical replication groupings are also possible.
 For example, you can have three replicas in one data center to serve real-time application requests and use a single replica elsewhere for running analytics.

 When three replicas are required, Portworx recommends using a Portworx replication factor of 2.
 This allows you to achieve **faster recovery times** on instance or node failures with a space utilization overhead of 30%.
-The secondary replicated copies are also placed on nodes such that it meets the NetworkTopologyStrategy constraints.
+The secondary portworx-replicated copies are also placed on nodes such that it meets the NetworkTopologyStrategy constraints.
 That is, the data replicated by Portworx itself is on a node in a different rack.

 ### Achieving Higher Density
 A Portworx volume is mounted at `/var/lib/cassandra` in a Cassandra instance.
 This volume and it's namespace is isolated from another Dockerized Cassandra instance running on the same host.
 By leveraging such volume isolation, you can run multiple Cassandra instances (that are part of different clusters) on the same node.